dimpon/happycube/README.md

-# Happy Cude solution finder
+# Happy Cube solution finder

 #### Common Information
 It is a program for finding puzzle solution.